Look at these 1964 Alaska Earthquake Pictures. Images of destruction in Anchorage from the powerful 9.2 quake.

 The shaker tore buildings apart, with I-beams twisted into what more closely resembled red licorice candy vines.

-The cleanup was tough and very emotional.
+The cleanup was very difficult and emotional.

 The picture above shows the huge concrete slabs that came crashing down off the outside walls of the JC Penney building in downtown Anchorage.